AdsCryptoz22/EasyBuildSystem/README.md

 Use the Issues tab to report any issues, bugs, or to post suggestions requests.

-### About This?
+### About This ?

 Easy Build System is a modular building system, it is possible to add your own modular elements or to use the available templates.
+It supports first-person, third-person actions, as well as simple top-down actions.

 It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time, it will allow to use the system with defaults.

 Requires only a Main Camera as well as a [Build Manager](https://www.adsstudio12.net/) to work, it is very well out of box.

 A terrain detection system can be configured on your shares to avoid collision with the terrain, there is also a physics system with conditions can be added to your parts.

-It supports actions in the first person, third and top down with basic actions.

 Integrations are available such as [Inventory Pro](https://www.assetstore.unity3d.com/en/?stay#!/content/66801) or uNet.
 Some examples scenes are included in the package or you can use the Quick Start function for integrations.